RedisLabs/redislabs-docs/content/rs/concepts/high-availability/rack-zone-awareness.md

 If you do not enable rack-zone awareness for the database, the cluster does not ensure the masters and corresponding slaves are placed on nodes residing in different racks.
-However, the cluster still makes sure that master and slaves are placed on different nodes, in order to ensure high-availability, as it would in a non-rack-zone aware cluster.
+However, the cluster still makes sure that masters and slaves are placed on different nodes, in order to ensure high-availability, as it would in a non-rack-zone aware cluster.